Intraday Vs Positional Trading: Which One Should You Prefer?

 What is Positional Trading?

-Positional trading, in contrast, is a trading method in which traders hold positions for an extended period of time.
-This extended period can range from a few days to many weeks to some number of months.
-Positional traders, unlike intraday traders, are not concerned with short-term market movements.
-Instead, they concentrate on capturing wider market trends, and hope to profit from long-term price movements.
+Positional trading is a trading method in which traders hold positions for an extended period.
+This period can range from a few days to many weeks or even months.
+Unlike intraday traders, positional traders are not concerned with short-term market movements.
+Instead, they concentrate on capturing wider market trends and hope to profit from long-term price movements.
+Now let us see the difference between intraday trading vs position trading.

 Intraday Trading